 - Official course catalog and/or course syllabi for all courses completed at a college or university outside of the U.S. or complete course descriptions for the courses, modules, and subjects that you have completed and plan to complete.
 If your records and/or course catalog or course syllabi are written in a language other than English, an English translation must be submitted.
 Submit this to the Office of Admissions.
 Note: The University of Pittsburgh does not accept or recognize transfer credit evaluations done by other institutions or private credential evaluation services.

-6. Certificate of Financial Responsibility - in order for students to receive their forms for their I-20 visa.
+6. Attestation of Financial Support - in order for students to receive their forms for their I-20 visa.

 7. $45 application fee in U.S. dollars.
 We are unable to accept checks from banks outside of the country unless they have a branch in the U.S.